freenas/freenas-docs/userguide/intro.rst

 hard drive, but this is discouraged as that drive will then become unavailable for data storage.

-.. note:: to write the installation file to a USB stick, **two** USB ports are needed, each with an inserted USB device.
+.. note:: To write the installation file to a USB stick, **two** USB ports are needed, each with an inserted USB device.
 One USB stick contains the installer.
 The other USB stick is the destination for the %brand% installation.
 Take care to select the correct USB